What Is Antifa? Members Of Antifa Condemned For Violent Protests At 'Unite The Right' Rally

 Antifa argues that actions such as hate speech against minorities can also lead to violence against vulnerable minorities.

-However, Richard Spencer, who coined the term, “alt-right” see Antifa’s attacks as an assault on their right to freely assemble.
+However, Richard Spencer, who coined the term, “alt-right” sees Antifa’s attacks as an assault on their right to freely assemble.

 Richard Spencer clashes with police after the "Unite the Right" rally was declared an unlawful gathering https://t.co/rmV8eo2T0f pic.twitter.com/1XPGGg2N9I